simkessy/AlgoBootcamp/README.md

 ---

-- Queue: FIFO
+- Queue: FIFO - could use node pattern (more efficient or array and their methods
-- Stack: LIFO
+- Stack: LIFO - could use node pattern (more efficient or array and their methods
 - For both above don't forget to clean up if only 1 item on pop / dequeue / remove
   - ie: if(this.first === this.last)
 - Queue From Stack: use two stacks and reorg values from one to the other
+- Linked Lists:

 ## Algorithms